 Once you’ve developed a familiarity with Big Data analytics basics, you can start implementing it in your organization.
 An easy place to start is making sure you know your business’ unique requirements.
 Big Data analytics tools offer a range of features including data mining, data processing, predictive analytics, fraud analysis, reporting features and much more.

 So that’s the past and present of the basics of Big Data, but what does the future hold?
 I-Scoop.eu has put together some predictions about where Big Data will be by 2020.

-According to IDC, the Worldwide Big Data and Business Analytics Market is poised to grow from $130.1 billion in 2016 to over $203 billion in 2020.
+According to IDC, the Worldwide Big Data and Business Analytics Market is poised to grow from $130.1 billion to over $203 billion in 2020.
 I know you can do math as well as I can, but that’s a 64 percent increase over only four years.

 Big Data isn’t going anywhere: in fact, it’s only going to increase.
 According to insideBIGDATA, there is going to be exponential growth in data towards 2020 and beyond.
 90 percent of the world’s total data has been generated in last two years, and with the increase in the use of devices and technologies like machine learning and IOT, there really can’t be a degradation in the Big Data and its technologies.

 So now you’ve graduated from our course on Big Data basics, which means you know what it means and how it works.
 That means the big question is: how will you use Big Data?
 You could use it like many companies do — identifying sales patterns, forecasting future demand, etc. But you just may find a use that nobody else has before.
 After all, there are practically no limits to what you can improve using Big Data.
 The only limit lies in how creative you can get with your analysis.